 On consolidation, exchange differences arising from the translation of the net investment in foreign entities are recognized in a separate component of equity.
-When a foreign operation is sold, such exchange differences are recognized in the statement of income as part of the gain or loss on sale.
+When a foreign operation is sold, such exchange differences are recognized in the consolidated statement of comprehensive loss as part of the gain or loss on sale.